 There are two primary Prairie climates, sharply separated by the freezing point of water: one for the cold season with surface snow cover, and one for the warm season without snow.
-This is because surface snow acts as a climate switch (Betts et al., 2014a) that changes the sign of the net cloud radiative forcing (Betts et al., 2015).
+This is because surface snow acts as a climate switch [9] that changes the sign of the net cloud radiative forcing [13].

-Mean Diurnal Cycles for the Three Regimes
+4.1 Mean Diurnal Cycles for the Three Regimes

-Figure 7 shows the stratification by daily mean opaque cloud (OPAQm) for these two regimes and the much smaller mixed class, when it is below freezing but there is no snow cover, or it is above freezing but not all the snow has melted.
+Figure 7 shows the stratification by daily mean opaque cloud $(OPAQ_m)$ for these two regimes and the much smaller mixed class, when it is below freezing but there is no snow cover, or it is above freezing but not all the snow has melted.
 The very large size of these datasets means that the standard error (SE) of the means, shown only for the extremes of cloud cover, are very small.